Image default

 The only thing about Pokemon Dash that might catch some fans’ attention is the fact that you could put any main series Pokemon game into the GameBoy slot of your DS, and from there you can select a Pokemon whose Pokemon Emerald sprite becomes a new map.

-Other than that, Pokemon Dash is one of the worst Pokemon spin-off games that wanted to be like Mario Kart but failed.
-Unfortunately, Pikachu won’t be getting its time in the racing spotlight anytime soon.
+Other than that, Pokemon Dash is one of the worst Pokemon spin-off games that wanted to be like Mario Kart, but failed.
+Unfortunately, Pikachu won’t be getting it’s time in the racing spotlight anytime soon.